robin-rpr/calos/doc/faq.rst

 3. Within the container, :code:`exec(2)` capability rules are followed.
-   Normally, this basically means that all capabilities are dropped when :code:`ch-run` replaces itself with the user command.
+   Normally, this basically means that all capabilities are dropped when :code:`clearly run` replaces itself with the user command.
 However, if EUID is 0, which it is inside the namespace given :code:`--uid 0`, then the subprocess keeps all its capabilities.
 (This makes sense: if root creates a new process, it stays root.)

 4. :code:`CAP_DAC_OVERRIDE` within a user namespace is honored for a file or directory only if its UID and GID are both mapped.
-In this case, :code:`ch-run` maps :code:`reidpr` to container :code:`root` and group :code:`reidpr` to itself.
+In this case, :code:`clearly run` maps :code:`reidpr` to container :code:`root` and group :code:`reidpr` to itself.

-5. Thus, files and directories owned by the host EUID and EGID (here :code:`reidpr:reidpr`) are available for all access with :code:`ch-run --uid 0`.
+5. Thus, files and directories owned by the host EUID and EGID (here :code:`reidpr:reidpr`) are available for all access with :code:`clearly run --uid 0`.

 This is not an escalation.
-The quirk applies only to files owned by the invoking user, because :code:`ch-run` is unprivileged outside the namespace, and thus he or she could simply :code:`chmod` the file to read it.
+The quirk applies only to files owned by the invoking user, because :code:`clearly run` is unprivileged outside the namespace, and thus he or she could simply :code:`chmod` the file to read it.
 Access inside and outside the container remains equivalent.